aisingapore/PeekingDuck/docs/source/use_cases/crowd_counting.rst

 How it Works
 ============

-There are two main components to our solution: 1) crowd counting; and 2) heat map generation.
+There are two main components to our solution:

+#.
+Crowd counting, and
+#.
+Heat map generation.

 **1. Crowd Counting**

 We use an open source crowd counting model known as `CSRNet <https://arxiv.org/pdf/1802.10062.pdf>`_ to predict the number of people in a sparse or dense crowd.
 The solution uses the sparse crowd model by default and can be configured to use the dense crowd model if required.
-The dense and sparse crowd models were trained using data from ShanghaiTech Part A and Part B respectively.
+The dense and sparse crowd models were trained using data from `ShanghaiTech <https://github.com/desenzhou/ShanghaiTechDataset>`_ Part A and Part B respectively.

 As a rule of thumb, you might want to use the dense crowd model if the people in a given image or video frame are packed shoulder to shoulder, e.g., stadiums.
 For more information on how to adjust the